Independent Study in Idaho

 Online Course Delivery

 ISI students receive a Registration Confirmation Email which includes the student’s Vandal number and information on how to activate Vandal Accounts to access ISI courses online.
-ISI courses are delivered online through BbLearn (Blackboard Learn) learning management system.
+ISI courses are delivered online through the BbLearn (Blackboard Learn) learning management system.

 A VandalMail email account will be assigned upon registration.
 All ISI students are required to activate and use their VandalMail email account for ISI course-related correspondence or set up email forwarding from VandalMail to another email.